cezi/julianowe-eu/_works/pocketbudget.md

 description6:
   title: Predicting the next step
-  text1: "<p>It was very important to prepare an easy and non invasive way to encourage the user</br> to try the new solution for balancing his finances.</br></br> In a User Journey Map our team envisaged a path of app download, setup, use and loyalty.</br> We tried to find the points at which something could go wrong and find optimal solutions such as minimising user control and being able to individualize information in terms of user preferences.</p>"
+  text1: "<p>It was very important to prepare an easy and non invasive way to encourage our personas</br> to try the new solution for balancing their finances.</br></br> In a User Journey Map our team envisaged a path of app download, setup, use and loyalty.</br> We tried to find the points at which something could go wrong and find optimal solutions such as minimising user control and being able to individualize information in terms of user preferences.
+In order to trust an application more,</br> our team minimazed required input on personal informations.</p>"
   text2: ""

 gallery-ideation-two: